 I went to college in Richmond, Virginia and during my four years there I lived in a neighborhood called The Fan.
 It was a mixed blend of college students and yuppies just starting their families.
-The closer to campus the more pizza joints and laundromats, further out were great hole-in-the-wall restaurants and bistros.
+The closer you got to campus, the more pizza joints and laundromats, further out were fabulous family-run restaurants, bistros and hole-in-the-wall establishments.

 I left Richmond 25 years ago and I still remember that cake.
 So when I came across this recipe on My Baking Addiction for a banana bundt cake that promised to be uber-moist because of the special cooking and cooling technique, I was intrigued — if not wistful at the thought of that cake from my college days.

 I used my nieces’ visit as an excuse to try it (gotta have a dessert for the kids, right?)
 Besides, I had overripe bananas in my freezer.

 The recipe was pretty straightforward but I was reticent about the baking temperature — only 275 degrees — and the baking time — an hour and forty minutes.

 The next, scratch my head instruction was taking the hot cake from the oven and placing it directly into the freezer for another hour.
 Okay.

 My biggest issue was getting the cake to release from the pan.
 I normally just use a spritz of vegetable spray when I’m baking, but after reading the instructions, I thought I should go the “generously butter and flour your pan” route.
 I did.

 But even then, the pan did not want to give up its prize.
 I flipped it.
 I flopped it.
 I poked a knife between the pan and the cake, hoping to pry it loose.

 I inverted it on the cake plate and shook the hell out of it.
 I pounded it with my fist.
 Come on.

 Finally, I felt movement.
 The cake, ever so grudgingly, yielded.